-Invisalign have been in operation since 1997 and have developed their technology and skills to be able to deal with a wide range of orthodontic issues.
+Invisalign has been in operation since 1997 and has developed its technology and skills to be able to deal with a wide range of orthodontic issues.
 In contrast, Franksmile has been in operation for around one year and can only work with mildly to moderately crooked teeth.
 The expert monitoring by Invisalign orthodontists, in person, also means you’re going to get the best level of care possible, plus refinements where needed.

 How do I get Franksmile aligners?

 There aren’t many people who truly enjoy going to the dentist or orthodontist.
 You cut all of that worry and anxiety out with Franksmile by doing your own impressions at home and posting them off, along with photos of your teeth.

 Since it’s a pretty new concept, we’ll talk you through exactly how it works step-by-step.